aronaut/LoRa-APRS-Gateway-HAT-for-Raspberry-Pi/README.md

 What is it?
 -----------
-With this LoRa APRS borad you can build a LoRa APRS single channel Gateway.
+With this LoRa APRS board you can build a LoRa APRS single channel Gateway.
 It works with a Raspberry Pi (Zero, 2 Model B, 3 Model B an B+).
 Power is provided by Raspberry Pi.